Quickly create your New Jersey Health Care Directive and Living Will

 - Free HIPAA release form

 In the event that you ever become seriously ill or injured, you may be unable to make your own treatment decisions.
-If you do not have a health care directive and living will in place, your loved ones and doctors may then make medical choices on your behalf that you would not have wanted.
-To avoid this, you can create a living will that spells out your treatment wishes.
-With a health care directive and living will, you can make your own choices on such issues as life support, artificial hydration, artificial nutrition, and any other medical issues you feel strongly about.
+If you do not have a health care directive in place, your loved ones and doctors may then make medical choices on your behalf that you would not have wanted.
+To avoid this, you can create a health care directive that spells out your treatment wishes.
+With a health care directive, you can make your own choices on such issues as life support, artificial hydration, artificial nutrition, and any other medical issues you feel strongly about.

 FindLaw provides everything you need: